Ricardo Sendra

-Ricardo Iván Sendra (born 4 October 1987) is an Argentine professional footballer who currently plays as a midfielder for Hong Kong Premier League club Resources Capital.
+Ricardo Iván Sendra (born 4 October 1987) is an Argentine professional footballer who plays as a midfielder for Philippines Football League club Stallion Laguna.

 Club career

 Kimberley

 In preparation of the 2014-15 Torneo Argentino B, Kimberley de Mar del Plata announced that they would sign Sendra; he left them some months later.

 Alvarado

 Club Atlético Alvarado signed 5 players, including Sendra, in February 2015 in a bid to bolster their squad.

 Geylang International

 Sendra was handed a trial with S.League side, Geylang International FC and played in a pre-season friendly against the Singapore U-22.
 After signing for Geylang, he featured for them in friendlies in Malaysia and Thailand.
 He had a slow start to the season, making only one appearance in the Eagles' first four games due to a small injury.
 However, in Geylang's 5th game of the season, Sendra was handed his first start of the season.
-He finally completed his first competitive 90 minutes for the Eagles and injected much needed creativity in the final third in a 2-0 win over the Garena Young Lions.
+He finally completed his first competitive 90 minutes for the Eagles and injected much needed creativity in the final third in a 2–0 win over the Garena Young Lions.